gentlemich/slate/source/index.html.md

 Parameter |  Description
 --------- |  -----------
 status | Filter for status.
-Must be one of `untried`, `incompleted`, `dnc`, `failed`, `completed`, `voicemail`. phone | Filter for a specific phone number. first_name | Filter for first name. last_name | Filter for last name. title | Filter for job title.
+Must be one of `untried`, `incompleted`, `dnc`, `failed`, `completed`, `voicemail`. phone | Filter for a specific phone number.
+The `+` sign before the number should be omitted. first_name | Filter for first name. last_name | Filter for last name. title | Filter for job title.